DAI-Lab/SteganoGAN/README.md

 # Overview

-**SteganoGAN** is a stagenographic tool that uses Generative Adversarial Network models to hide messages into realistic looking images and later on recover them.
+**SteganoGAN** is a steganographic tool that uses adversarial training to hide messages in images.

 # Installation

-The simplest and recommended way to install MLBlocks is using `pip`:
+The simplest and recommended way to install SteganoGAN is using `pip`:

 ```bash
 pip install steganogan
 ```

-Alternatively, you can also clone the repository and install it from sources
+Alternatively, you can also clone the repository and install it from source

 ```bash
 git clone git@github.com:DAI-Lab/steganogan.git